parask11/image-captioner/README.md

 # Image Captioner

 ## Getting Started
-It will generate captions according to the given images.
+It generates captions according to the given images.
 For example:

 ![result1](/results/1.png)